tickinterval/u3-server/README.md

 License validation and payload delivery service.

 ## What this repo contains
-- Node.js API for validation, updates, and payload download.
+- TCP service for loader validation, updates, and payload download.
 - SQLite database for keys/devices.
 - Built-in admin panel at `/admin`.
 - Optional admin client in `admin-client/` (local-only UI that proxies admin API).